Kluvens/Microeconomics/Terminologies.md

 ![image](https://user-images.githubusercontent.com/95273765/202887493-d2b5c92f-e9d8-4568-815e-14e661b01d71.png)

-J is bonus for agents.
+J is bonus for agents and loss of consumer surplus.

 The implementation of a binding quota reduces the quantity of imports into a domestic economy.
 This invites some domestic producers back into the market and raises prices as supply has decreased relative to an open economy without intervention.